Skip to main content

 The role of third-party vendors is also central to this protective architecture.
 Most employers engage specialized wellness companies to administer these programs.
 These vendors operate as “business associates” under HIPAA, legally bound by the same confidentiality rules as the health plan.
 Their function is to manage the program, collect the data, and serve as the intermediary.

 This structure introduces another layer of insulation, ensuring that your employer’s access is limited to summary reports that support the health of the collective workforce without exposing the details of any one person’s biology.
-Your direct, remains with the vendor and the health plan, not within your employment file.
+Your direct, personal health data remains with the vendor and the health plan, not within your employment file.

 What Defines Voluntary Participation?